vshesh/glue/README.md

 as the Link component.
 It's been implemented in the library.py file if you want an answer as to how it looks.

-Note: `MirrorInlineFrame` is a helper function I provide, which is written to simply writing a parser for an element with one group in which the start and end pattern are mirrors of each other - I've defined the start pattern, and the function will compute the other side eg `++}` and then make the appropriate
+Note: `MirrorInline` is a helper function I provide, which is written to simply writing a parser for an element with one group in which the start and end pattern are mirrors of each other - I've defined the start pattern, and the function will compute the other side eg `++}` and then make the appropriate